zhaoxiaoqun5703/ourfloraweb/README.md

 #!bash
 cap production deploy:migrate
 ```
 If that was successful, your app should be serving at YOUR_IP_OR_DOMAIN:80.
 You should be able to login at YOUR_URL/admin with the username 'admin@example.com' and password 'password'. **Please** change this!

+If you have any issues, please don't hesitate to [refer to the wiki.](https://bitbucket.org/bio_eru/campusfloraweb/wiki)